kammitama5/kammitama5.github.io/_posts/2023-01-26-Thursday-January-26th.md

   - reviewing a lengthy book (hopefully the publication will be soon, as this had started since 2022).
 - I am using the Ziegler book, which is quite readable, and was not as pricey as the other book.

+## Other
+- I'm up to season 3 in Midsomer Murders!
+I'm almost at 4; it's so good!
+I used to buy the DVDs for my mom at the Border's bookstore on Sunset and Vine years ago, along with Poirot and Columbo and Miss Marple.
+Too bad that place is no more; used to hang out there all the time (and the place next door sold boba!
+I think it was called Zen Zoo Tea or something; apparently there's a location in Paris?).
+- One of the things that might be neat is to find a way to take the Polytope points in the book and reproduce them using some other software.
+I might look into that for fun (it would be nice if it's something like Sage, since I'm mostly digging my hands into that these days for elliptic curves stuff).

 ## Notes Chapter 0
 - This seemed more like a shorter one, where they introduced the idea of what a polytope is, and some formal definitions.
   - A V-polytope is the convex hull of a finite set of points in some ```R^d```.